MyBord/mybord-server/docs/applicationSummary.md

 ### A. Summary

 We use `express-session` to manage our user sessions.
-We make this session persistent throughout recurring requests by saving an identifier inside a cookie.
+We make this session persistent throughout recurring requests by saving a user identifier inside a cookie.

 We set up this session by doing the following: